top of page

 https://www.abc.net.au/news/2024-09-28/police-officers-shortage-overwork-unions/104384048?utm_source=abc_news_app&utm_medium=content_shared&utm_campaign=abc_news_app&utm_content=other

-ALLEGED TOXIC CULTURE DRIVING NSW OFFICERS OUT OF JOBS - 2024 NSW
+ALLEGED TOXIC CULTURE DRIVING NSW OFFICERS OUT OF JOBS - 2024 NEW SOUTH WALES

 An ABC investigation has discovered claims a toxic culture in the New South Wales police force is driving officers out of the job.
 Current and former officers allege the force is plagued with systemic bullying, nepotism, sexism and a lack of support for personnel suffering from PTSD.